 Most people who decide to do Hiroshima and Miyajima in one day tend to head right for the Peace Park in Hiroshima once they’re done with Miyajima.
 There are a few ways to get there which I’ve listed below from a convenience standpoint.

-Direct ferry – There’s a direct ferry between Miyajima and Hiroshima Peace Park.
+There’s a direct ferry between Miyajima and Hiroshima Peace Park.
 This may seem like the best option, but it costs 2,000 yen one way, takes 55 minutes, and departs roughly every 30 minutes.
-You don’t save much time compared to the above options, and you will pay more taking this direct ferry.
+You don’t save much time compared to the above options, and you will pay more for taking this direct ferry.

 Hiroshima day trip attractions

-Hiroshima Peace Park – There are two main attractions here, the Atomic Bomb Dome which is ground zero of the bombing, and the Hiroshima Peace Memorial Museum.
+There are two main attractions here, the Atomic Bomb Dome which is ground zero of the bombing, and the Hiroshima Peace Memorial Museum.
 The museum takes about 1-2 hours to go through, but it closes at 6PM daily so you should have enough time.
-Throughout the park, there are multiple smaller memorials which are worth taking a moment to reflect.
+Throughout the park, there are multiple smaller memorials that are worth taking a moment to reflect.
 Note, that this is a pretty emotional place, taking selfies is not appropriate.

-Okonomi-mura – Hiroshima is famous for their version of okonomiyaki and you can find an entire building dedicated to the comfort food at Okonomi-mura.
+Hiroshima is famous for its version of okonomiyaki and you can find an entire building dedicated to the comfort food at Okonomi-mura.
 There are about 30 restaurants that all serve okonomiyaki in this multi-story building, but they’re all good, so you really can’t go wrong with whichever place you pick.